 - Candidate receives an offer 🡪 is sent an email prompting them to submit documents for a background check and schedule a drug test.

 You can also work in messages that are triggered by a certain amount of elapsed time rather than an action.
-For example, if something happens to delay the position’s start date after a candidate has interviewed, you might send a time-delayed email that lets them know you’re still interested in moving forward.
+For example, suppose something happens to delay the position’s start date after a candidate has interviewed.
+In that case, you might send a time-delayed email that lets them know you’re still interested in moving forward.

-There are few things more frustrating for a candidate than making it through the interview process, only to never hear from the company again.
-It happens more frequently than you might think; according to a Talent Board² study, 54% of candidates receive no feedback after the interview stage of hiring.
+There are few things more frustrating for a candidate than making it through the interview process only to never hear from the company again.
+It happens more frequently than you might think; according to a Talent Board study, 54% of candidates receive no feedback after the interview stage of hiring.

 The sheer volume can make it impractical to follow up personally with every single candidate, but at the very least, consider sending an email to let candidates know when they’re no longer being considered for a role.
 This professional courtesy demonstrates your respect for the time they’ve invested in the process and goes a long way in leaving the applicant with a positive or natural impression rather than a negative one.
 This is a particularly important step for top candidates who aren’t ultimately selected, as you may want to consider them for alternate roles in the future.